Ballan Station and passing loop works

 Traffic management will be in place for the safety of workers and the public at the following locations as rail and construction machinery operate in the area:

 Out-of-hours works and deliveries

-Directly impacted residents and businesses will be notified in advance.
+For disruptive works, directly impacted residents and businesses will be notified in advance.

 What to be aware of